 Protein deficiency

-Meat is a great source of protein, found in everything from turkey to tuna.
+Meat is an excellent source of protein, found in everything from turkey to tuna.
 As such, those who follow a vegetarian or vegan diet run the risk of lacking protein if they don’t find plant-based protein sources instead.

 Naturally, this can sometimes result in a protein deficiency.
 Hair is primarily built of keratin, a type of protein, and so it relies on regular top-ups to keep it at its best.
-As such, protein deficiency can result in patchy or thinner hair, or more noticeable hair loss overall.
+As such, protein deficiency can result in patchy or thinner hair or more noticeable overall hair loss.

 Mineral deficiencies

-Iron and zinc are essential minerals that provide important benefits for your hair, and both are often linked to certain types of illnesses that cause hair loss, like alopecia.
+Iron and zinc are essential minerals that provide significant benefits for your hair, and both are often linked to certain types of illnesses that cause hair loss, like alopecia.

-Zinc deficiencies can result in shedding and broken hair, while iron deficiencies can lead to excessive hair shedding.
+Zinc deficiencies can cause shedding and broken hair, while iron deficiencies can lead to excessive shedding.
 If you follow a vegetarian or vegan diet, you will need to be particularly conscious, as the iron found in plant-based foods is often harder to absorb.

 How to prevent hair loss while dieting

-Whether you are following a vegetarian or vegan diet permanently or temporarily, there are a number of ways you can prevent hair loss while dieting.
+Whether you are following a vegetarian or vegan diet permanently or temporarily, there are several ways to prevent hair loss while dieting.

-The use of vitamin and nutrient supplements may be beneficial.
-As vegetarian and vegan diets may sometimes be low in key vitamins and minerals that aid hair growth, supplements are a great way to easily increase your uptake.
+The use of vitamins and nutrient supplements may be beneficial.
+As vegetarian and vegan diets may be low in key vitamins and minerals that support hair growth, supplements are a great way to increase your intake.

 If you have experienced hair loss, whether as a result of a mineral or nutrient deficiency due to a vegetarian or vegan diet or for another reason, there are a variety of surgical and non-surgical hair loss treatments.